eogd/spigotAI-build-assistant/README.md

 # AIwritePlugins
-Let AI help you write plugins!
+Let Gemini help you build the spigot plugin